janearc/xact-id-tiny/README.md

-If you find yourself in a situation where you are tracking transaction IDs (because, say, you have an asynchronous network app and you want to know how many are outstanding at any given time) you may feel like the code required to track your transactions is too large and pollutes and otherwise small codebase that just does whatever it's supposed to do.
+If you find yourself in a situation where you are tracking transaction IDs (because, say, you have an asynchronous network app and you want to know how many are outstanding at any given time) you may feel like the code required to track your transactions is too large and pollutes an otherwise small codebase that just does whatever it's supposed to do.

 So let something else do the lifting for tracking transaction IDs and